 As we’re planning to travel to Australia, Asia,

 South-America and more destinations, we thought it would be useful to share our preparations with you.
 This November we will leave to Australia, without knowing when we will return to The Netherlands.
 Are you planning something similar, but don’t know where to start?
-Read on and Lisanne will show you how to plan a world trip.
+Read on we’ll explain how we managed to plan our world trip.

 How to Plan a World Trip

 The first thing I did was actually just fantasizing about travelling the world.
 I know this sounds a bit vague, but how else do you know where you want to go, with who you want to go, and what you exactly want to do?
 And visualising what you want in life often helps you to actually get there.
 I already knew I wanted to travel after my studies, but this time not just for a short amount of time, meaning that I did not want to backpack for just a few months.
 No, I wanted to do the real thing; start somewhere far from home, and try to see as many places as possible.
 And most importantly; I wanted it to be a long journey.
 But I was not sure where I wanted to go.

 Then I met my boyfriend, or let me correct that; then I fell in love with him.
 I already knew him, but we weren’t together yet.
 We were on a date, our first official date, and started talking about travelling.
 He told me that he was planning to go to South-America with a friend next year for 6 weeks.
 I told him that I wanted to travel as well, but for a longer period of time, indefinite actually.
 I don’t even remember how the conversation went after that, but before we knew we were already talking about travelling together.
 Eventually I also loved the idea of South-America.
 But, I had to work at least a year after my Master’s to afford to travel in South America for longer than just a few months.
 Eventually our plans changed, as they always do, and we decided to start our travels sooner by going to Australia to travel and work.
 And after that we’ll see what happens!